-The Nahmint valley is located southwest of Port Alberni.
+The Nahmint Valley is located southwest of Port Alberni, Vancouver Island.
 The watershed is full of rivers, lakes, plenty of wild life and some impressive mountain peaks, like Kiltsa mountain to the north.
-Klitsa is a Snow capped mountain visible from Highway 4 on the drive to Tofino.
+Klitsa is a snow-capped mountain visible from Highway 4 on the drive to Tofino.

 The lake drains into Alberni Inlet along the Nahmint River, which winds its way through some impressive rapids and waterfalls to Nahmint bay on the inlet.
 The river once had some huge salmon returns of chinook, pink and chum but there is very few chinook or pink returns now.
 There is still some big runs of chum though.